New / Enhanced Logics

 SelfHealing.RestartInCombatDelay=0 ; integer, game frames

-Respawn=0.0 ; double, percents or absolute
+Respawn=0.0 ; floating point value, percents or absolute

-Respawn.Rate=0.0 ; double, ingame minutes
+Respawn.Rate=0.0 ; floating point value, ingame minutes

 BracketDelta=0 ; integer - pixels